va3wam/hexBot/README.md

 * A [Hexbot chassis](doc/hexbotHardware.md).
 * The [Hexbot custom PCB](doc/hexbotCircuit.md).
 * An [MQTT broker](doc/MQTTbroker.md) used by the robot's [MQTT web interface](doc/hexbotWebInterface.md).
+* A [clone](/doc/cloneRepository.md) of the Hexbot gitHub repository into your own local Git repository.

 ### Code Compatability